SeaQuest DSV: Season 2

 In the first-season finale, Bridger sacrifices the seaQuest to prevent an ecological disaster and for a short time it was not known if the show would be renewed for another season.
 The series had struggled in the ratings against Murder, She Wrote on CBS and Lois and Clark: The New Adventures of Superman on ABC.
 But NBC had guaranteed Steven Spielberg two seasons in a deal like the one he had secured for his 1985 series Amazing Stories.

 Before the second season, NBC and Universal made changes to the show's format, cast, and production location.
 They moved the show's production from Los Angeles to Orlando.
 NBC fired Royce D. Applegate (Chief Petty Officer Manilow Crocker) and John D'Aquino (Krieg) because the network wanted a younger cast for the second season.
 D'Aquino returned for a guest appearance in the third season.
 Stacy Haiduk (Hitchcock) told producers that she did not wish to move to Orlando for the second season, having just returned to Los Angeles after spending four years in Florida during the production of The Adventures of Superboy.
-Stephanie Beacham, who as Dr. Westphalen was one of the first season's strongest characters, was also hesitant to move to Florida.
+Stephanie Beacham (Westphalen) was also hesitant to move to Florida.
 Beacham also blamed continued disputes between the network and the show's producers as a major reason why she did not return.

 Joining the series for season two were Edward Kerr as Lieutenant James Brody, seaQuests weapons officer; Kathy Evison as Lieutenant Lonnie Henderson, ship's helmsman; Rosalind Allen as Dr. Wendy Smith, the boat's new chief medical officer; Michael DeLuise as Seaman Anthony Piccolo, an ex-convict who has genetically engineered gills; and Peter DeLuise as Dagwood, a prototype genetically engineered life form (G.E.L.F. or "dagger"—a racial slur) who serves as seaQuests custodian.
 As the seaQuest was rebuilt in the storyline, it allowed the sets to be redesigned for the new Florida location.
 A shortened version of the Emmy-winning main title theme was created.
 The series returned to the airwaves on September 18, 1994, with the two-hour television movie season premiere, "Daggers".

 NBC and the show's producers decided they wanted more traditionally science-fiction oriented episodes, a direction that was explored toward the end of the first season in the episode "Such Great Patience", in which seaQuest discovers a million-year-old alien ship entombed in the ocean floor.
 The second season explored as genetic engineering, aliens, parapsychology, time travel and various "monsters of the week", including killer plants, a giant fire-breathing worm, a prehistoric crocodile and an ancient demon.